-Even if I only need to quickly use the restroom and hope to be back before my children would truly notice — I let my kids know where I’m going, and that I’ll be right back.
+Even if I only need to quickly use the restroom and hope to be back before my children need me again — I let my kids know where I’m going, and assure them that I’ll be right back.

-I’ve also got in the habit of announcing anything that might be startling to my children, such as, “I’m going to close the car door now,” or “I’m going to grind some coffee beans.
+I’ve also gotten into the habit of announcing anything that might be startling to my children, such as, “I’m going to close the car door now,” or “I’m going to grind some coffee beans.
 It’s going to be loud.
 1 – 2 – 3.” *turns on grinder*

 These simple ways of building trust teach our children so much.
-They learn that they are worthy of being handled with care, and that they don’t have to constantly be on guard, because there’s someone there to walk them through the things that happen to them.
-They learn that they can depend on us, knowing we would never suddenly disappear without a word, and that if we say we are leaving and will quickly return, they can take us at our word.
+They learn that they are worthy of being handled with care, and that they don’t have to constantly be on guard, because there’s someone there to walk them through the everyday processes that involve or impact them.
+They learn that they can depend on us, and that they can take us at our word.

 All of these things contribute to a child growing up with a feeling of security.

 When a child expresses their distress or disappointment, it isn’t uncommon for parents to attempt to quickly quiet their child’s cries.